loverajoel/theproductindex/docs/customer-development.md

 ---
 layout: page
 title: Customer Development
-excerpt: An organized compilation of notes, articles, podcasts and books.
+excerpt: How do you build strong customer relationships?
+Learn to understand your customers and their needs.

 type: home-section
 order: 9